vdomah/oc-jwtauth/README.md

         ````
         You need to assign the generated value to JWT_SECRET in your .env.
     - go to Backend > Settings > JWTauth settings and click Generate Secret Key and save.
-    This value will override JWT_SECRET value from .env.
+    This value has the highest priority and will override JWT_SECRET value from .env.

 ## Endpoints